BlueAndi/Pixelix/README.md

 If a plugin don't support it, it will use the default font type.

 ## How to configure the date/time format?
 The date/time format can be configured in the settings of Pixelix.
+The format specifiers following [strftime()](https://cplusplus.com/reference/ctime/strftime/).

 Examples:
 * ```%I:%M %p```: 02:30 PM